How big is your Sleep Debt?

 Everyone needs a certain amount of sleep every day.
 For most people this is between 7 and 8 hours.
 If you don’t get those 8 hours, a sleep debt can build up.
 When a sleep debt builds, the risk of fatigue and human performance problems increases.
 It’s just like taking money out of your savings account without putting anything back in.
 The bigger the financial debt, the worse the problems.

 I just did a quick on-line search for the term “Sleep Debt Calculator” and got 1,000’s of hits.
 I tested a few of them and found they don’t all use the same formula.
 Some overestimate and some underestimate.
-The sleep debt formula I like to use is based on the idea that we need 8 hours of sleep per 24 hour day.
+The sleep debt formula I like to use is based on the idea that we need 8 hours of sleep per 24 hours of life.
 If we are sleeping for 8 hours, it means we are awake for 16 hours per day (8 + 16 = 24).
 This gives us a ratio of 1 hour of sleep for every 2 hours of wakefulness (1:2 or a factor of 0.5).

-What I do, is I compare the amount of sleep obtained over a period of time to the amount of wakefulness over the same period of time divided by 2.
+What I do is, I compare the amount of sleep obtained over a period of time to the amount of wakefulness over the same period of time divided by 2.
 I divide the wakefulness by 2 because this is the ratio of sleep to wakefulness.
 Calculating the sleep debt this way takes into account the extra wakefulness that accumulates when sleep is missed.
 For example, if you sleep for 7 hours instead of 8, the hour of missed sleep (8 – 7 = 1) is wakefulness and instead of being awake for 16 hours, you are awake for 17 hours in the 24 hour day.
 I like this way of calculating sleep debt better than simply comparing the amount of sleep a person obtained to the amount of sleep they required because it makes more sense; if you are awake longer you become more fatigued and your sleep debt should be higher.

 Here is the formula I use: